Banner

 SUMMARY: Shall Article VI of the Charter be amended by removing provision (3)(e) related to fiscal Contracting Authority that limits the City’s ability to enter into public-private partnerships, have the ability to address growth by having future residents contribute to infrastructure costs, respond to emergencies and use available financial instruments including, but not limited to, bonds.

-Pros of the Charter Amendement if approved:
+Pros of the Charter Amendment if approved:

 • Increased Flexibility: Allows the city to use various funding methods like lease purchases related to public-private partnerships, making it easier to finance large projects.